namnh663/namnh663.github.io/docs/knowledge/testing-fundamentals.md

 12. **Independent Testing**: Testing should be performed by individuals or teams independent of the development process.
 Independent testers can provide unbiased assessments.

-13. **Validation and Verification**: Verification focuses on confirming that the software meets its requirements, while validation assesses whether the software meets user needs and expectations.

-14. **Continuous Improvement**: Continuously assess and improve testing processes, methodologies, and tools to enhance the effectiveness and efficiency of testing activities.
+13. **Continuous Improvement**: Continuously assess and improve testing processes, methodologies, and tools to enhance the effectiveness and efficiency of testing activities.

-15. **Clear Test Objectives**: Define clear and measurable objectives for testing, including what is to be achieved and how it will be measured.
+14. **Clear Test Objectives**: Define clear and measurable objectives for testing, including what is to be achieved and how it will be measured.

 These principles guide testing practices and help testers make informed decisions about where to allocate resources, what to prioritize, and how to approach testing in a way that maximizes defect detection and minimizes risk.
 Applying these principles in a systematic manner contributes to the overall quality and reliability of the software being tested.

-## The Goal Of Software Testing
+## The Goal of Software Testing

 The primary goal of software testing is to ensure the quality and reliability of a software application or system by identifying and mitigating defects, errors, and issues.
 Software testing is an essential phase of the software development lifecycle, and its objectives include: